The Art Institute of California-Argosy University Los Angeles (Closed 2018)

 - The Art Institute of California ?
 Los Angeles is a leader in providing degree programs in media, design, and culinary arts.
 Our faculty inspire vision and cultivate our students' creative and intellectual imagination through a learner-centered approach to instruction.
 We promote a culture of student responsibility through practical training by challenging students to engage course content, problem-solve and think inventively.
 We provide support services that enable our students to professionally compete in their desired field.
 We create value for students by providing state of the industry skills, techniques and technological resources.
 We are committed to helping our students achieve their artistic, educational and career goals.

-- The teacher population of 56 teachers has declined by 57% over five years.
+The teacher population of 56 teachers has stayed relatively flat over five years.

 |The Art Institute of California-Argosy University Los Angeles||(CA) Community College Avg.|